jurisgalang/named-parameters/README.md

 ------------
-When the `has_named_parameters` is declared in a class, it instruments the class so that when the method in the declaration is invoked, a validation is performed on the first `Hash` argument that was received by the method.
+When the `has_named_parameters` is declared in a class, it instruments the class so that when the method in the declaration is invoked, a validation is performed on the last `Hash` argument that was received by the method.

 It expects that the last argument is the the `Hash` args representing the named parameters when a method is invoked.
+If no `Hash` args was supplied then it creates one.

 So you can mix-and-match argument types in a method, and still declare that it `has_named_parameters`: